Christmas always a time of contrasts, says family of Sophie Toscan du Plantier on anniversay

 “People around us in Cork were happy celebrating Christmas and we were ravaged by Sophie’s death and that memory remains with me to this day so Christmas is always difficult for us.

-“I remember too coming back to Paris on Christmas Day evening and going to my in-laws and having to explain to my three children why I had not been able to be with them on Christmas morning.”
+“I remember too coming back to Paris on the day after Christmas Day and going to my in-laws and having to explain to my three children why I had not been able to be with them on Christmas morning.”

 Mr Bouniol said he and his family and his parents, Georges and Marguerite, will be joined by Ms Toscan du Plantier’s son, Pierre Louis, and his wife, Aurelia, and their two children, Sophie (8) and Louis (7), in Paris for Christmas Day.